csc-training/elements-of-hpc/supercomputer/supercomputer_performance.md

 (FLOP/s) that the computer can perform.

 What is a FLOP/s?
-Floating point number is the computer representation of real number.
+Floating point number is the computer representation of a real number.
 If we do a single calculation involving two real numbers, e.g. `2.1 + 4.3`, in one second, that is equal to one floating-point operation per second (1 FLOP/s).
 The operations considered in this measure are the basic arithmetic operations: addition, subtraction, multiplication, and division.
-Computers can operate also on integer numbers, and even thought integer performance is important for some applications, in most scientific problems the vast majority of arithmetic operations are with real numbers, thus FLOP/s has become the standard measure.
+Computers can operate also on integer numbers, and even though integer performance is important for some applications, in most scientific problems the vast majority of arithmetic operations are with real numbers, thus FLOP/s has become the standard measure.

 When a computer can execute 1 billion FLOP/s, then we can say its performance is 1 giga FLOP/s (GFLOP/s).
-Similarly, one trillion (10<sup>12</sup>) FLOP/s is 1 tera FLOP/s (TFLOPs), and when a supercomputer can execute 1 quadrillion or 10<sup>15</sup> FLOP/s, 1 peta FLOP/s (PFLOPs).
+Similarly, one trillion (10<sup>12</sup>) FLOP/s is 1 tera FLOP/s (TFLOP/s), and when a supercomputer can execute 1 quadrillion or 10<sup>15</sup> FLOP/s, 1 peta FLOP/s (PFLOP/s).

 The pure computing power of a CPU core is determined by the clock speed and the maximum number of floating operations it can perform in one